Data-Driven Invariant Learning for Probabilistic Programs: Learning Exact Invariants

 \subsection{Extracting Expectations from Models (\extractinv)}

-Given the learned model trees $T_l$ and $T_m$, we extract expectations that approximate $\weakp(\mathit{prog}, \mathit{\post})$ in three steps: \begin{enumerate} \item \textbf{Round $T_l$, $T_m$ with different precisions.} Since we obtain the model trees $T_l$ and $T_m$ by learning and the training data is stochastic, the coefficients of features in $T_l$ and $T_m$ may be slightly off.
-We apply several rounding schemes to generate a list of rounded model trees. \item \textbf{Translate into expectations.} Since we learn model trees, this step is straightforward: for example, $n + \frac{1}{p}$ can be seen as a model tree (with only a leaf) mapping the values of features $n,\frac{1}{p}$ to a number, or an expectation mapping program states where $n, p$ are program variables to a number.
-We translate each model tree obtained from the previous step to an expectation. \item \textbf{Form the candidate invariant.} Since we train the model trees to fit $I'$ so that $\post + [G] \cdot I'$ approximates $\weakp(\While{G}{P}, \post)$, we construct each candidate invariant $inv \in \mathit{invs}$ by replacing $I'$ in the pattern $\post + [G] \cdot I'$ by an expectation obtained in the second step. \end{enumerate}
+Given the learned model trees $T_l$ and $T_m$, we extract expectations that approximate $\weakp(\prog, \mathit{\post})$ in three steps: \begin{enumerate} \item \textbf{Round $T_l$, $T_m$ with different precisions.} Since we obtain the model trees $T_l$ and $T_m$ by learning and the training data is stochastic, the coefficients of features in $T_l$ and $T_m$ may be slightly off, so we apply several rounding schemes to generate a list of rounded model trees.

+For $T_l$, the learned model tree with linear leaf models, we round its coefficients to integers, one digit, and two digits respectively and get $T_{l0}, T_{l1},T_{l2}$.
+For instance, rounding the model tree depicted in~\cref{fig:model_tree} to integers gives us the model tree in~\cref{fig:wpe_model_tree}.
+For $T_m$, the learned model tree with multiplication leaf models , we construct $T_{m0}, T_{m1}, T_{m2}$ by rounding the leading constant coefficient to respective digits and all other exponentiating coefficients to integers: $c \cdot \prod_{i = 1}^{|\mathcal{F}|} x_i^{a_i}$ gets rounded to $round(c, \mathit{digit}) \cdot \prod_{i = 1}^{|\mathcal{F}|} x_i^{\text{int}(a_i)}$. \item \textbf{Translate into expectations.} Since we learn model trees, this step is straightforward: for example, $n + \frac{1}{p}$ can be seen as a model tree (with only a leaf) mapping the values of features $n,\frac{1}{p}$ to a number, or an expectation mapping program states where $n, p$ are program variables to a number.
+We translate each model tree obtained from the previous step to an expectation. \item \textbf{Form the candidate invariant.} Since we train the model trees to fit $I'$ so that $\post + [G] \cdot I'$ approximates $\weakp(\while{G}{P}, \post)$, we construct each candidate invariant $inv \in \mathit{invs}$ by replacing $I'$ in the pattern $\post + [G] \cdot I'$ by an expectation obtained in the second step. \end{enumerate}